Mohamedelbeshlawy/ruby-app-deployment/README.md

 service/redis created <br />
 deployment.apps/sidekiq created <br />

-##### One last thing like we did it before when using docker compose, we need to intiallize our database
+##### One last thing like we did it before when using docker compose, we need to intiallize our database:

 ``` kubectl exec drkiq-pod-id -it -- rake db:reset ```